dcannatella/LCCanalysis/README.md

 3. Merging the tiles
     - After downloading all the .tiff files, load them back to the QGIS project
     - Check if there are any significant NODATA values that might affect the analysis
-    - Merge all the raster tiles together
+    - Merge all the raster tiles
+    - Additionally, you can clip the raster to the bbox layer.
-    - This is the final preprocessed raster needed for LCC analysis
+    - This is the final preprocessed raster needed for LCC analysis.
+Save it as `elevation.tiff` in the `data_input` folder.